isamu-isozaki/GPU-Puzzles-answers/README.md

 # GPU Puzzles
 - by [Sasha Rush](http://rush-nlp.com) - [srush_nlp](https://twitter.com/srush_nlp)

+## What is this repo?
+This is basically the answers to the wonderful GPU Puzzlers repo by Sasha Rush above, all credit goes to him.
+The reason this repo was created was mainly because in Eleuther AI we were given this repo as an introduction to triton and it went from there!

 ![](https://github.com/srush/GPU-Puzzles/raw/main/cuda.png)

 GPU architectures are critical to machine learning, and seem to be